Lectures on Statistics in Theory: Prelude to Statistics in Practice: Preliminaries

 \subsection{Definitions are important}

-As in physics, much confusion can be avoided by being precise about definitions, and much confusion can be generated by being imprecise, or (especially) by assuming every-day definitions in a technical context.
-By the end of these notes, you should see just as much confusion in these statements: \begin{enumerate} \item ``The confidence level tells you how much confidence one has that the true value is in the confidence interval,'' \item ``A noninformative prior probability density contains no information.'' \end{enumerate} \dots As you have learned to see in the statement, ``I did a lot or work today by carrying this big stone around the building and then putting it back in its original place.''
+As in physics, much confusion can be avoided by being precise about definitions, and much confusion can be generated by being imprecise, or (especially) by assuming everyday definitions in a technical context.
+You have learned in physics to see confusion in the statement, ``I did a lot of {\em work} today by carrying this big stone around the building and then putting it back in its original place.''
+By the end of these lectures, you should see just as much confusion in these two statements: \begin{enumerate} \item ``The confidence level tells you how much confidence one has that the true value is in the confidence interval,'' \item ``A noninformative prior probability density contains no information.'' \end{enumerate}

 Confusion is also possible because the statistics literature uses some words differently than does the HEP literature.
 A few examples are in Table~\ref{jargon}, adapted from James~\cite{james2006}.
 Here I tend to use words from both columns, with nearly exclusive use of the statisticians' definition of ``estimation'', as discussed below.